cabalamat/catwiki/data/catwiki/about.md

-# About <i class='fa fa-cube'></i> SiteBox
+# About <i class='icon-icon_e600'></i> CatWiki

-SiteBox is a project to create a combined wiki and blogging platform.

-It incorporates ideas from my earlier *MeowCat* project.
+CatWiki is a very simple wiki that stores its articles as text files.
+It was originally called *SiteBox*.

 ## Features

-* Uses the [[Markdown]] markup language, which is good.
+* Uses an enhanced version of the the [[Markdown]] markup language.
+* Allows multiple wikis per installation, each one in its own directory
+* Allows subdirectories

 ## Technology Used

-Sitebox is written in Python and uses the Flask lightweight web framework.
+CatWiki is written in Python and uses the Flask lightweight web framework.

 ## See also

+* CatWiki is part of the [[MeowCat]] project.